axlan/tis100-fpga/README.md

 # Progress

-Currently this codebase can generate a Vivado project that can run behavioral simulations of a a T21 node.
-The node is functional and should be exactly faithful in behavior to the game implementation.
+Currently this codebase can generate a Vivado project that can run behavioral simulations of a grid of T21 nodes.
+The nodes are functional and should be exactly faithful in behavior to the game implementation.
 The one missing feature is the that the virtual ports ANY and LAST aren't supported.
 While I think it's possible to implement their behavior, it would require a much more complicated design.

 Here's the schematic for the code: